-While it is always sensible to keep PCs up to date, there are various reasons why you might want to put off installing the April 2018 Update, for instance the threat of incompatible hardware and undiscovered bugs, with the resulting instability a pressing concern for businesses.
+While it is always sensible to keep PCs up to date, there are various reasons why you might want to put off installing the October 2018 Update, for instance, the threat of incompatible hardware and undiscovered bugs, with the resulting instability being a pressing concern for businesses.

-If you want to defer the April 2018 Update, there are a couple of options available, depending on which edition of Windows 10 you are running.
-And if you want to refresh your memory as to what's in the April 2018 Update, then check out our walkthrough.
+If you want to defer the October 2018 Update, there are a couple of options available, depending on which edition of Windows 10 you are running.
+And if you want to refresh your memory as to what's in the October 2018 Update, then check out our gallery .

 How businesses can defer the update